sitegear/Sitegear/README.md

 Customisation
 -------------

-Sitegear is highly configurable directly via a config file mechanism.
+Sitegear is highly configurable, directly via a config file mechanism.
 This means that much of the application's behaviour can be modified by changing some (well-documented!) settings.
+Configuration can also be applied on a per-environment basis.
+This is useful, for example, to test and demonstrate a mail form without spamming the "real" target email address, while knowing that in production, the correct email address will be used.

 View scripts provided by modules can also be very easily overridden, by providing a site-specific view script with the relevant filename (and path).
 This allows for further customisation as the entire markup can be modified.